Francis John Thynne1

 M, #14796, b.
 16 January 1796, d.
 17 March 1868

-Robert John Carrington, 2nd Baron Carrington of Upton was baptised with the name of Robert John Smith.1 He was educated between 1805 and 1811 at Eton College, Eton, Berkshire, England.5 He graduated from Christ's College, Cambridge University, Cambridge, Cambridgeshire, England, in 1815 with a Master of Arts (M.A.).3 He held the office of Member of Parliament (M.P.)
+He was given the name of Robert John Smith at birth.1 He was educated between 1805 and 1811 at Eton College, Windsor, Berkshire, EnglandG.5 He graduated from Christ's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1815 with a Master of Arts (M.A.)2 He held the office of Member of Parliament (M.P.)
 (Whig) for Wendover between 1818 and 1820.1 He was Colonel of the Royal Buckinghamshire Militia.1 He held the office of Member of Parliament (M.P.)
 (Whig) for Buckinghamshire between 1820 and 1821.1 He held the office of Member of Parliament (M.P.)
-(Whig) for High Wycombe between 1831 and 1838.1 He succeeded to the title of 2nd Baron Carrington of Upton, co.
-Notts [G.B., 1797] on 18 September 1838.1 He succeeded to the title of 2nd Baron Carrington of Bulcot Lodge [I., 1796] on 18 September 1838.1 He held the office of Lord-Lieutenant of Buckinghamshire between 1839 and 1868.1,3 He was invested as a Fellow, Royal Society (F.R.S.) on 14 February 1839.3 On 26 August 1839 his name was legally changed to Robert John Carrington by Royal Licence.6
+(Whig) for High Wycombe between 1831 and 1838.1 He succeeded as the 2nd Baron Carrington of Bulcot Lodge [I., 1796] on 18 September 1838.1 He succeeded as the 2nd Baron Carrington of Upton, co.
+Notts [G.B., 1797] on 18 September 1838.1 He held the office of Lord-Lieutenant of Buckinghamshire between 1839 and 1868.1,2 He was appointed Fellow, Royal Society (F.R.S.) on 14 February 1839.2 On 26 August 1839 his name was legally changed to Robert John Carrington by Royal Licence.6

 Child of Robert John Carrington, 2nd Baron Carrington of Upton and Hon.
-Elizabeth Katherine Weld-Forester
+Elizabeth Katherine Weld Forester

 Children of Robert John Carrington, 2nd Baron Carrington of Upton and Hon.
 Charlotte Augusta Annabella Drummond-Willoughby